East Seram Regency: Administrative divisions

 (a) The 2010 Census populations of Bula Barat and Teluk Waru Districts are included with the figures for Bula District, from which they were cut out.

 (b) The 2010 Census population of Siwalalat District is included with the figure for Werinama District, from which it was cut out.

-(c) The 2010 Census populations of Kilmury, Kian Dalat and Lian Vitu (or Siritaun Wida Timur) Districts are included with the figures for Seram Timur District, from which they were cut out.
+(c) The 2010 Census populations of Kilmury, Kian Darat, Lian Vitu (or Siritaun Wida Timur), and Ukar Sengan Districts are included with the figures for Seram Timur District, from which they were cut out.

 (d) The 2010 Census population of Gorom Timur District is included with the figure for Pulau Gorom district, from which it and Pulau Panjang District were cut out.

-(e) The 2010 Census population of Wakate (or Kesui Watubela) District excludes the figure for Teor District, which was cut out of Wakate.
+(e) The 2010 Census population of Kesui Watubela (or Wakate) District excludes the figure for Teor District, which was cut out of it.

+(f) Ukar Sengan District, which was only formed in 2025 and inaugurated on 20 May 2025, was not included in the 2010 and 2020 censuses.
+Then, the 2024 mid estimate is also not included, even in terms of area, because it is still included as East Seram District.